No hope for survivors in Sri Lanka landslide, over 100 dead

 She said authorities had given no warning of a landslide threat though some officials had encouraged her family to leave the area three years ago, but had offered no alternative.

-Kelum Senevirathne, a geologist with the National Building Research Organisation, said the area had been identified as landslide-prone and the villagers had been informed.
+Kelum Senevirathne, a geologist with the National Building Research Organization, said the area had been identified as landslide-prone and the villagers had been informed.

 "Since the disaster, our officers have observed some cracks on the upper side of the land.
 So there is a risk of further landslides," Senevirathne told Reuters.